Cub Cadet Zero Turn Steering Wheel Problems

 Steering jams are common with this model.
 It refers to a tight spot in the steering gears, most likely due to accumulating debris.

-Another problem common with it is, it requires increased steering effort.
-Inadequate lubrication and residue gathering in the steering gears are the major causes.
+Another common problem associated with it is the requirement for increased steering effort.
+This is primarily caused by inadequate lubrication and residue accumulation in the steering gears.

 Cub Cadet GT1554 steering problem